🎓 San Diego State University Scholarships & Financial Aid (2025–2026)

 🏆 Competitive Scholarships

-Most scholarships at San Diego State are competitive and application-based.
-SDSU uses a platform called Aztec Scholarships where students can apply for hundreds of campus-based awards with a single application.
-These awards may be based on GPA, financial need, leadership, community service, major, or a combination of factors.
+Most scholarships at San Diego State University (SDSU) are competitive and application-based.
+Students apply through the Aztec Scholarships portal, which connects them to hundreds of campus-based awards with one general application.
+Criteria often include GPA, leadership, community service, financial need, or major.

 How do students apply for competitive scholarships at SDSU?